evilC/AutoHotInterception/README.md

 Initialize the library
 ```
-InterceptionWrapper := new AutoHotInterception()
+AHI := new AutoHotInterception()
-global Interception := InterceptionWrapper.GetInstance()
+global Interception := AHI.GetInstance()
 ```

-`Interception` is an instance of the C# class - Most of the time, you will want to directly call the functions in the DLL using this object.
-`InterceptionWrapper` is an AHK class that makes it easy to interact with the `Interception` object.
+`AHI` is an AHK class that makes it easy to interact with the AutoHotInterception DLL.
 For example, it wraps `GetDeviceList()` to make it return a normal AHK array.
 Most of the time you will not need it.
+For advanced users, if you wish to directly communicate with the AHI DLL, you can call `AHI.Instance` instead of `AHI` for most functions (eg sending of synthesized input).

 ## Finding Device IDs
 ### Finding a specific device